NerdSec/nerdsec.github.io/_posts/2020-01-02-security-jedi-1.md

 So, we had data that was parsed.
 A `json` structured stream of data (more on how we did this later).
 The integration was supposed to be a breeze, would it though?

 Kafka chugged down the data like a champ.
 Now, we needed to store this data.
 Now that we were using Apache stack, there were quite a few options.
 We could use HDFS.
 We could use Hive.
 We could use Hbase.
 Since data was already in a json format, we decided that we will go for a No-SQL data store.
 And Apache HBase was the ultimate choice.
-We had data in Kafka and it was only the matter of time that we store it in to HBase and start using it for analytics.But how do we send data to Hbase?
+We had data in Kafka and it was only the matter of time that we store it in to HBase and start using it for analytics.
+But how do we send data to Hbase?
 So we started evaluating our options for ingestion framework.

 #### Data Ingestion

 As most of the users of Apache Stack would do, we were suggested to go for NiFi.
 Being a dataflow management platform, It had plethora of options to ingest from, process and forward data to variety of platforms.
 So we decided to give it a try.
 But sadly, it could not handle the volume and speed at which the data was being fed and end up being slow.

 So we heard there is A Spark and it is supposed to be super fast.
 Almost 100x faster than other data processing tools and Map-Reduce jobs.
 Plus, it supported Python.
 Apperantly it had all the qualities that we were looking for.
 We decide to give it a try.